remnawave/panel/docs/installation/reverse-proxies/traefik.md

 ### Open the panel in the browser

-Open the configured domain name in the browser and you will see login page.
+Open the configured domain name in the browser and you will see the login page.

 ![login-page](/reverse-proxies/nginx/login-page.webp)

 ### Restricting access to the panel by IP

-If you want to restrict access to the panel by IP, create a middleware named `ip_allow_list.yml`
+If you want to restrict access to the panel by IP, you can create a middleware file named `ip_allow_list.yml`

 ```bash
 cd /opt/remnawave/traefik/config && nano ip_allow_list.yml